 - To educate the public about birds of prey and the work we do for them at the University of Missouri’s College of Veterinary Medicine.

 Enrollment is open to veterinary students and interested members of the public, although actual medical treatments of the birds is performed by the veterinary students and faculty only.

-This is a club for people that are interested in learning more or gaining hands on experience with small ruminants and/or camelids.
+This club is for people that are interested in learning more or gaining hands-on experience with small ruminants and/or camelids.
 Each year we visit producers in the area and help them in their husbandry activities.
-The club visits sheep, goat, alpaca, and deer farms.
-We try to learn about every aspect of the industry for small ruminants, we usually put together a sheep dog demonstration.
-For the camelids and sheep we learn about making yarn.
-Which brings us to another part of our club, knitting for noggins, and this part of the club knits hats to give to children with cancer.
-People will get together and watch movies while knitting hats.
-In the fall there is a camelid convention for producers and veterinarians, which is a great way to get updated about what is going on today and the concerns of the producers.
+The club visits sheep, goat, and alpaca farms.
+We try to learn about every aspect of the industry for small ruminants.
+In the fall and spring there are small ruminant conventions for producers and veterinarians, which is a great way to get updated about what is going on today and the concerns of the producers.
 We are always open to suggestions for producers to visit.
-If you want more information come out and join us for our meetings.
+If you want more information, come out and join us for our meetings.